An Audience Of Swans

-Rebecca lead Jack down through the market, all around them they spied contraband of every kind.
+Rebecca led Jack down through the market; all around them, they spied contraband of every kind.
 From foods and drugs all the way to weapons and animals.
-Jack started to look a little concerned the more he looks around.
+Jack started to look a little concerned the more he looked around.

-“Everything here is minor level offence to own, where is the better stuff?”
+“Everything here is a minor-level offense to own; where is the better stuff?”

-Jack went to respond but his attention was taken as they reached the job board.
+Jack went to respond, but his attention was taken as they reached the job board.
 His eyes started scanning them with haste.
-Rebecca was still distracted by the market behind her, by the time she turned around she noticed Jack was already investigating a singular job in depth.
-She panicked and started to search herself, scanning the digital board for key words to attract her focus.
-Jack seemed to be very invested into his job listing meanwhile Rebecca was still searching for something applicable to her.
+Rebecca was still distracted by the market behind her; by the time she turned around, she noticed Jack was already investigating a singular job in depth.
+She panicked and started to search herself, scanning the digital board for keywords to attract her focus.
+Jack seemed to be very invested in his job listing; meanwhile, Rebecca was still searching for something applicable to her.

 Rebecca stumbled upon a new posting that caught her eye.

 ‘Linguist needed for assisting in setting up trade alliance.

 Rebecca contacted the contract and confirmed the job; she turned to Jack as he turned to her, and they both cried out.

 They both looked frustrated, then looked at the other’s accepted job.

 “You got a job as a linguist for a trade meetup.”